 - 60th birthday or

-- 65th birthday.
+- 65th birthday

 - Reward cover: provides up to $100,000 of Accidental Death Cover at no extra cost after you’ve held the policy for three years.
 If you also have a Total Care Plan policy when you die due to an accident, we’ll double the Reward Cover benefit

-- Waiving premiums: you don’t have to pay any Business Overheads Cover premiums while a Business Overheads Cover benefit is being paid
+- Waiving premiums: you don’t have to pay any Business Overheads Cover premiums while a Business Overheads Cover benefit is being paid or whilst we've waiving premiums on income protection

 - Automatic indexation: each year we automatically increase the cover to help ensure it keeps pace with inflation.